 - Each of the 29 member countries are represented at all levels of the committee structure in the fields of NATO activity in which they participate.

 - Every day, national experts travel to NATO Headquarters in Brussels to attend committee meetings held with delegates from the national representations based at NATO Headquarters and with staff from the International Staff and the International Military Staff.

 - NATO has an extensive network of committees, covering everything from political, to technical or operational issues.
 Some of the committees are supported by working groups.

 - The principle of consensus decision-making is applied at each and every level of the committee structure, from the top political decision-making body to the most obscure working group.

 - The North Atlantic Council is the principal political decision-making body within NATO and the only committee that was established by the founding treaty (Article 9).

-The North Atlantic Council (NAC) is the principal political decision-making body within NATO and the only committee that was established by the Alliance’s founding treaty.
+The North Atlantic Council (Council or NAC) is the principal political decision-making body within NATO and the only committee that was established by the Alliance’s founding treaty.
 Under Article 9, the NAC is invested with the authority to set up "such subsidiary bodies as may be necessary" for the purposes of implementing the treaty.
 Over the years, the Council has established a network of committees to facilitate the Alliance’s work and deal with all subjects on its agenda.